 The manufacturer of Blincyto hasn’t provided recommendations for inactive (non-live) vaccines.
 These vaccines don’t contain any active forms of viruses or bacteria.

-Before using Blincyto, talk with your doctor about whether you’re due to get any vaccines.
+Before starting Blincyto, talk with your doctor about whether you’re due to get any vaccines.
 They can recommend the best time for you to receive the vaccines you need before you start the drug.

 Before you start Blincyto, if you’re able to become pregnant, your doctor will give you a pregnancy test to make sure you aren’t pregnant.

-For females using Blincyto
+For females receiving Blincyto

-If you’re female* and are able to become pregnant, you should use birth control during your Blincyto treatment.
+If you’re female and able to become pregnant, you should use birth control during your Blincyto treatment.
 And you should continue using birth control for at least 48 hours after stopping Blincyto.

-For males using Blincyto
+For males receiving Blincyto

 This drug comes with several precautions.